-Most of that detail adds little (if any) value, and since we're not concerned with physical steps, we can focus on the parts delivering maximum value, like this:
+Most of that detail and complexity adds little (if any) value, and since we're not concerned with physical steps, we can focus on the parts delivering maximum value, like this:

 Instead of just representing, the value stream map can focus on revealing actionable insights, and that's where the real power of a VSM comes from.
 One of the most valuable parts of a minimal VSM is that it doesn't take a massive time investment from the team involved (especially if it's facilitated professionally).
 It's hard to convince a team that you're focused on eliminating waste and improving flow when the team has to stop what they're doing for a week!